Skip to content

 Phone: (516) 627-1145

-Mental RutSometimes we need help getting through a difficult period in life.
-At other times we find that we have been stuck in a “mental rut” that we cannot get out of.
+Sometimes, we need help getting through a difficult period in life.
+At other times we find that we have been stuck in a “mental rut” that we cannot escape.
 At these times a mental health therapist can help loosen the emotional bonds that are tying us down.

-If you are looking for an experienced Long Island therapist you came to the right place.
-With an office in Manhasset, NY for over twenty-five years, Dr. Maryann Schaefer is a psychotherapist within an easy, quick commute from Manhattan.
-She is an experienced and highly-qualified mental health professional who has been helping patients with the entire range of therapeutic issues for nearly a quarter of a century.
+If you are looking for an experienced Long Island therapist, you came to the right place.
+With an office in Manhasset, NY, for over twenty-five years, Dr. Maryann Schaefer is a psychotherapist within an easy, quick commute from Manhattan.
+She is an experienced and highly qualified mental health professional who has been helping patients with the entire range of therapeutic issues for nearly a quarter of a century.
+Dr. Schaefer’s extensive training includes trauma-informed courses, mindfulness, nutrition, and integrative medicine.

-Mental Health Problems That Therapists Can Help You With
+Mental Health Problems and Self Esteem Issues That Therapists Can Help You With

 Dr. Schaefer works with individuals, children, adolescents, couples, and families to make sense of life’s dilemmas and to map the routes to a better and happier life.
 Many problems that a psychotherapist deals with have existed in families for years and even generations.
 Because of this, coming to understand these issues is the first move in learning to deal with them.
 Anxiety and obsessive-compulsive disorders, depression, pregnancy loss, postpartum depression, grieving and bereavement, marital infidelity, divorce, and relationship breakups are issues that a therapist deals with.
 Other issues that can be dealt with successfully in psychotherapy include parenting, learning to set limits, bullying, life transition adjustments and various types of substance abuse.